awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.S3CreatePolicy.md

 **Note**
 You can set **Amazon Resource Name \(ARN\)** to a more specific ARN value in order to allow Aurora to access only specific files or folders in an Amazon S3 bucket\.
 For more information about how to define an access policy for Amazon S3, see [Managing Access Permissions to Your Amazon S3 Resources](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)\.

-1. Optionally, choose **Add additional permissions** to add another Amazon S3 bucket to the policy, and repeat the previous steps for the bucket\.
+1. \(Optional\) Choose **Add additional permissions** to add another Amazon S3 bucket to the policy, and repeat the previous steps for the bucket\.
 **Note**
 You can repeat this to add corresponding bucket permission statements to your policy for each Amazon S3 bucket that you want Aurora to access\.
 Optionally, you can also grant access to all buckets and objects in Amazon S3\.

 1. Choose **Review policy**\.

-1. Set **Name** to a name for your IAM policy, for example `AllowAuroraToExampleBucket`\.
+1. For **Name**, enter a name for your IAM policy, for example `AllowAuroraToExampleBucket`\.
 You use this name when you create an IAM role to associate with your Aurora DB cluster\.
 You can also add an optional **Description** value\.

 1. Choose **Create policy**\.